Incretin research

 Retatrutide: Pharmacokinetic detail should be read from primary literature.

-Tirzepatide: GLP-1 & metabolic: Revolutionary dual receptor agonist FDA-approved for type 2 diabetes and chronic weight management.
-Demonstrates efficacy superior to single-mechanism…
+Tirzepatide: GLP-1 & metabolic: dual receptor agonist FDA-approved for type 2 diabetes and chronic weight management.
+Demonstrates efficacy to single-mechanism alternatives with 15-22…

 Retatrutide: GLP-1 & metabolic: Novel triple hormone receptor agonist targeting GLP-1, GIP, and glucagon receptors.
 Phase II trials demonstrated 24.2% weight loss at 48 weeks—the high…